Erdos-Graph-Framework/Erdos/README.md

 ## builtin graph engines
 * **Adjacency** and **Incidence** list based graph engine <br/>designed for optimal complexity for algorithms that require more than a moderate edge queries.
+* in the future, a adjacency matrix engine will be added.
+That will be good to certain types of graphs, where queries are small, and memory should be kept as small as possible.
+* you can add your own graph engine by implementing `AbstractGraphEngine`.

 ### Instructions, code by examples
 #### 1. creating a very simple graph